MaxHalford/eaopt/docs/usage.md

 - Don't hesitate to add more populations if you have a multi-core machine, the overhead is very small.
 - Consider the fact that most of the computation is for evaluating the fitness function.
 - Increasing the number of selected parents (`NbParents`) during selection usually increases the converrngce rate (which is not necessarily good, but is sometimes desired).
-- Increasing the number of individuals per population (`NbIndividuals`) adds variety to the genetic algorithm, however it is more costly.
+- Increasing the number of individuals per population (`NbrIndividuals`) adds variety to the genetic algorithm, however it is more costly.
 - You can access the GA's `duration` attribute or implement your own stopwatch to enhance the GA for a fixed duration.